Apollo Panoramic Cameras

 After briefly discussing Apollo Panoramic images here and here when discussing features observed on the lunar surface and the length of lunar shadows, I decided that this needed looking at in more detail and to give a little more information on the camera.
 As it turned out many of the photographs discussed below had already been identified by contributors to the Apollo Lunar Surface Journal, but not using the highest quality scans now available.

-Much of the information for this comes from this page, and it is worth pointing out that articles from the Photogrammetic Engineering journal are available online here.
+Much of the information for this comes from this page, and it is worth pointing out that articles from the Photogrammetic Engineering journal are available online here, such as these articles here and here.
 It’s worth pointing that out because it shows that the information about the cameras, and also some of the results from them, were publicly available.
 The book ‘Apollo over the moon’ also contains information about the camera, and I own an original copy -

-The Apollo Panoramic Camera (APC) was made by Itek and mounted in the Scientific Instrumentation Module of Apollos 15, 16 and 17.
+The Apollo Panoramic Camera (APC), a direct descendant of spy satellites used in the cold war, was made by Itek and mounted in the Scientific Instrumentation Module of Apollos 15, 16 and 17.
 The film magazines were collected in an EVA performed by the Command Module Pilot once the crew were heading back to Earth.

 For the purposes of this analysis, I will be using photographs downloaded from this website.
 The Apollo Image Atlas also has a complete list of images, but in a much lower resolution format.
 The central portion of each image has been scanned as a PNG file, and also a large TIF image divided into 8 1.9 Gb tiles.
 I will use these large tiles covering the area of interest.
 I’ll use the low resolution files to give the overall picture, and the 2Gb tile for the detail.
 I will do whatever sharpening and level adjustment I deem necessary to show the images in their best light.
 Anyone who has a problem with that can, frankly, do one.
 The images are there, do your own analysis if you think I’ve made anything up.